chinnucsk/pardec/README.txt

 The atom 'nomatch' will be returned if the input does not match the top level rule, or if it matches the return value will be a {Term, Remainder} tuple.

-See tests.erl for more examples.
+See tests.erl or json.escript for more examples.